Counting Still Counts: Understanding Neural Complex Query Answering Through Query Relaxation: Preliminaries

 Here, $v_1, \dots, v_N$ are existentially quantified variables, and $v_t$ is the \emph{target} variable.
 The constraints $c_j^i$ define relationships between two variables or between a variable and a known entity (i.e. a constant) in $\mathcal{E}$, that is, $c^i_{j} = r(e, v)$ or $c^i_{j} = r(v', v)$ where $e\in\mathcal{E}$, $v,v'\in\lbrace v_t, v_1, \ldots, v_N\rbrace$, and $r\in\mathcal{R}$.

 \begin{exampleboxenv}[label={ex:query}] Consider the query ``What is the location of the baseball team for which Aaron Judge plays?''.
 This query can be expressed as:

-This corresponds to a 2p query with a query graph illustrated in Fig.~\ref{fig:queries}, where the leaf node corresponds to the constant \texttt{Aaron Judge}, and the root node corresponds to the target variable $v_t$ representing a location. \end{exampleboxenv}
+This corresponds to a 2p query (query types are illustrated in Fig.~\ref{fig:queries}), where the leaf node corresponds to the constant \texttt{Aaron Judge}, and the root node corresponds to the target variable $v_t$ representing a location. \end{exampleboxenv}

 Prior work on CQA has focused on a specific subset of queries that can be associated with a \emph{query graph}: a directed acyclic graph where leaf nodes (also known as \emph{anchor} nodes) are constants in the query, intermediate nodes are existentially quantified variables, and the root node corresponds to the target variable.
 We illustrate query graphs for different types of queries in Fig.~\ref{fig:queries}.